-With respect to "common" or even naive anthropomorphism, as an attribution of homo sapiens' peculiar characteristics to other animate, inanimate beings or phenomena, and thus as an expression of an exclusivist anthropocentrism, Serres derives an area of maneuvering that, in the maturation of awareness of the acceptance of anthropomorphism itself, consists in recognizing and pointing to a "communicative corridor" (cf. Vecchi, 2021), a "translation" a commonality, and a co-belonging, according to the perspective that "gazing of flowers" and "blooming of eyes" (to push the image in question to the limit) come to "correspond", to meet, to intertwine, and exchange and that the culmination of art ultimately lies in expressing this.
+With respect to "common" or even naive anthropomorphism, as an attribution of homo sapiens' peculiar characteristics to other animate, inanimate beings or phenomena, and thus as an expression of an exclusivist anthropocentrism, Serres derives an area of maneuvering that, in the maturation of awareness of the acceptance of anthropomorphism itself, consists in recognizing and pointing to a "communicative corridor", a "translation", a commonality, and a co-belonging, according to the perspective that "gazing of flowers" and "blooming of eyes" (to push the image in question to the limit) come to "correspond", to meet, to intertwine, and to exchange and that the culmination of art ultimately lies in expressing this.

-In other words, with statements such as "we do as the world does", "everything is eyes", "things enjoy vision", "you see the sky looking at you", Serres seems to me to enact a detachment from the anthropocentric process of anthropomorphic projection, interrupting its "automatisms" on the one hand and suspending its "condemnation" on the other in order to critically review it and arrive at a conscious re-declension and "usage".
-Hence, statements as "you see the sky looking at you", in precisely detaching themselves both from the tendency to assimilation, flattening, and projection, and from the demonization of the attribution of human behavior to nonhuman otherness in honor of scientificity, objectivity, etc., emerge in their inter-implication with an art, as I mentioned, relational, not (only) human but more-than-human.
+In other words, statements such as "we do as the world does", "everything is eyes", "things enjoy vision", "you see the sky looking at you", Serres seems to enact a detachment from the anthropocentric process of anthropomorphic projection, interrupting its "automatisms" on the one hand and suspending its "condemnation" on the other in order to critically review it and arrive at a conscious re-declension and "usage".
+Hence, statements as "you see the sky looking at you" et similia, in precisely detaching themselves both from the tendency to